 When I first moved to Portland a few years ago, I was on the quest to find the best Banh Mi sandwich in the city.
 I followed my way through Yelp sampling the baguettes filled with tender marinated meat and pickled vegetables… And then, right afterwards, The Portland Mercury came out with an entire article on the subject – “Battle of the Banh Mi” and they nailed it – Ranking the Banh Mi sandwiches across the city first by the standard varieties, and then by the more gourmet versions, like those swapping in smoked duck or other house-made charcuterie.

 For me, it all comes down to the crunch of the pickled veggies, the quality of the meat and the flavor of the creamy, spicy mayo sauce.

 I’ve been making a version of Banh Mi at home for a while now, but I often have difficulty finding the perfect bread for the sandwiches – It’s got to be fresh baked, and just the right size for a sandwich that’s not too big, but more like a mini-baguette.
-So, when spotting some leftover tortillas in the fridge, I came up with the idea to try making Banh Mi Pork Tacos instead of the traditional Banh Mi sandwich.
-These are perfect for summer grilling!
-They are ready in 30 minutes or less!
+So, when spotting some leftover tortillas in the fridge, I came up with the idea to try making Banh Mi Tacos instead of the traditional Banh Mi sandwich.
+These are perfect for summer grilling and they’re ready in 30 minutes or less!